 Curtis Fisher advises public and private companies on all aspects of employee benefits, including the design, drafting and operation of qualified plans and health and welfare benefit plans.
 A significant amount of his practice is devoted to employee benefit and executive compensation matters related to merger and acquisition transactions.
 In the past two years alone, Curtis has provided advice in more than 25 merger or acquisition transactions.
 Additionally, Curtis routinely advises clients on executive compensation matters, including the application of Section 409A to employment agreements, equity arrangements and non-qualified deferred compensation arrangements.

-Curtis frequently represents clients on employee benefit matters involving the IRS, Department of Labor and the Pension and Benefit Guarantee Corporation (PBGC), including litigation, plan audits, and correction programs.
+Curtis frequently represents clients on employee benefit matters involving the IRS, Department of Labor and the Pension and Benefit Guaranty Corporation (PBGC), including litigation, plan audits, and correction programs.

 American Bar Association